anmol098/waka-readme-stats/README.md

 5. You can enable and disable feature flags based on requirements.

-This Action will run everyday at 00.00 IST
+This Action will run every day at 00.00 IST

 ## Update your Readme